-A felony DUI conviction requires you to serve time in prison, not the county jail, and it carries all the other consequences of a felony conviction.
-You need an experienced DUI defense attorney to defend against a felony charge.
-Do not leave anything to chance!
+A felony DUI conviction requires you to serve time in prison, not the county jail, and it carries all the other consequences of a felony conviction in Mesa, Arizona.
+You need an experienced Mesa DUI defense attorney to defend against a felony charge.
+Do not leave anything to chance if you are facing severe drunk driving charges!

 Being in control of a vehicle while impaired by alcohol or drugs subjects a driver to DUI charges.
 An adult driver with a blood alcohol concentration (BAC) of .08 is presumed impaired and will face DUI charges, and so will an underage driver with any detectable alcohol in their blood.
 DUI is a misdemeanor charge, even when a driver’s BAC is two or three times the legal limit.